kb

 Navigation comprehension improved

-92% of users correctly understood each top-level category (vs. ~40% previously).
-Users clearly distinguished Categories (content topics) from Tags (strategic themes).
+92% of users correctly understood each top-level category, versus roughly 40% previously.
+Users clearly distinguished Categories from Tags.

 86%